SpicesSurplus/DnD5e_dice_roll_calculations/README.md

 # What is this?
-This repository features calculations from the PHB that use dnd dice
+This repository features calculations from the Fifth edition PHB that use dnd dice

-So far, I'm using d6s for the code provided but I would like to add an input so you can make your own d8s, d10s, and others.

 It's not much but it's honest work

 # What features are coming next?
 - Armor class calculation????
+- Attack Roll calculations
+- Initiative roll